apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:

-   The connection inactivity timeout (in seconds) to apply when Traffic Server detects that no inactivity timeout has been applied by the HTTP state machine.
+   The connection inactivity timeout (in seconds) to apply when
+   |TS| detects that no inactivity timeout has been applied
+   by the HTTP state machine.
 When this timeout is applied, the `proxy.process.net.default_inactivity_timeout_applied` metric is incremented.